 The purpose of this Policy is to set out the principles and guidelines for governing Consultancy, Research and Publication and other outside services undertaken by Staff Members of College.

-Staff Members of the Gambia are encouraged to undertake College Supported Consultancy, Research and other similar work provided it does not conflict with the interests of the College.
+Staff Members of the Gambia College are encouraged to undertake College Supported Consultancy, Research and other similar work provided it does not conflict with the interests of the College.
 This is because these activities:

 increase the professional and/or academic competence and experience of the Staff Member and provides a continuing professional education opportunity in the world outside academia;